The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

                 3. App sends a request to the server to notify the recipient.
                 4. User 2 (the recipient) receives a notification indicating that they are responsible for feeding the pet.
             - **Failure scenario(s)**:
-                - 1c.
+                - 3a.
 App is unable to send the request to the server.
-                    - 1c1.
+                    - 3a1.
 System displays and error message prompting the user to try again later
-                    - 1c2.
-User dismisses the message and is sent back to the list of pets to try again
+                    - 3a2.
+User dismisses the message and is sent back to the home page to try again
 <a name="fr3"></a>

 3. **Managing The Household**